The Best Car Insurance in Alaska for 2022

 Does not offer accident forgiveness, new car replacement or better car replacement

 State Farm provides the best car insurance coverage for drivers with a poor record.
-The policy costs an average of $1,129 per year and the company has a claims rating of 4.5 out of 5 and a user satisfaction rating of 4 out of 5.
+A policy costs an average of $1,129 per year, and the company has a claims rating of 4.5 out of 5 and a user satisfaction rating of 4 out of 5.

 State Farm offers the following coverages if you get into an accident:

 - Roadside Assistance: If you get stranded due to a problem with your vehicle, State Farm will cover mechanical labor, towing, gas delivery and more.